Invoiced/invoiced-python/README.md

 ## Installing

-The Invoiced gem can be installed liked this:
+The Invoiced package can be installed like this:

 ```
 pip install invoiced